eventespresso/event-espresso-core/docs/G--Model-System/models-primary-keys.md

 # Models' Primary Keys and IDs
+In Event Espresso code, the model's "primary key" refers to its field of type `EE_Primary_Key_Field_Base`.
-The primary keys of models, or their IDs, are currently either integers (eg on events and registrations), short strings (eg countries and statuses), or they instead have a combined key (eg term relationships).
+On model objects, the corresponding field value is an either integer (eg on events and registrations), short string (eg countries and statuses), or they instead have a combined key (eg term relationships).

-This article especially explains the strange situation with Event Espresso models that have no primary key.
+This article especially explains the strange situation with Event Espresso models that have no primary key field.
 It assumes you've already read about [model querying](model-querying.md) and [Using EE4 Model Objects](using-ee4-model-objects.md).

 ## Background
 Early in its development, the Event Espresso team decided all models would have a primary key in order to simplify querying.
 And so it was.
-Until we realized we wanted to use the model system to query for terms and taxonomies, which are stored in WordPress core tables, one of which, `wp_term_relationships` doesn't have a primary key.
-That was when support for models with no primary key was added.
+Until we realized we wanted to use the model system to query for terms and taxonomies, which are stored in WordPress core tables, one of which, `wp_term_relationships` has an index primary key using two columns.
+That was when support for models with no primary key field was added.

 ## Models with Primary Keys/IDs
-Although most models use a different name for their primary key, all model object have a method `EE_Base_Class::ID()` which retrieves the value of the primary key. eg
+Although most models use a different name for their primary key field, all model object have a method `EE_Base_Class::ID()` which retrieves the value of the primary key. eg
 ```php